Ceremonial Dancing on Yap Island, Micronesia

 Elterman highlights the engaging role of legend within the ceremonial dance: “The dancers bring history to life through their interpretations of local myths,” says Elterman.
 “It’s a way of storytelling that we are not accustomed to, but song and dance offer travelers a unique insight into the Yapese culture.
 Legend plays a central role within this culture: when I witnessed the dance, I understood that this form of oral communication bonds the community with moralistic takeaways, as part of a celebration of Yap Island’s heritage.
 Many children were also involved in the dance, in what seemed to be a display of reverence to the community’s elders.”

 Capturing the Moment: “Filming with my Canon 5d MkIII, I wanted to maintain a respectful distance from the performers throughout, so I used my Canon 100-400mm f/4.5-5.6L IS II USM lens and stood back slightly.
 I recorded in a single take to capture the whole dance with the music, moving around the circle of spectators to find new angles and new details.
-I focused on facial expressions, the colorful attire as it flowed with the dance, and the dancers’ unique movements.
+I focused on portrait photography and facial expressions, the colorful attire as it flowed with the dance, and the dancers’ unique movements.
 From the dancers’ feet to their dresses, their arms and their faces, I was intent to take everything in.”

 “I am lucky enough to have experienced many ceremonial dances like this throughout the South Pacific Islands, in Micronesia and Polynesia—and each is unique and captivating in its own right.
 But this ceremonial dance on Yap Island was special because of the way in which the dancers were so synchronized, their remarkable attire, and their song.
 This was an especially powerful moment due to the way that the performers moved in time, evoking strong feelings of awe within the audience.
-I had a real sense of gratification in that moment as a traveler—on this remote island in the Pacific Ocean, I learned more about humanity and human connection that I had in a long time.”
+I had a real sense of gratification in that moment as a traveler—on this remote island in the Pacific Ocean, I learned more about humanity and human connection than I had in a long time.”